hmlauth/IngrediFeed/README.md

 - Event Delegation for on click events

 ## Opportunities for Improvement
+- Ensure app is responsive across all media screens.
 - Fix card height so height of each card stays uniform.
 - Create social media sharing ability without jQuery plugin.
 - Create Login Page along with user authentication so each user can have their own account.